FlorianBoulayy/Health_Project/README.md

     ```bash
     jupyter notebook Health_Analysis_Lifestyle.ipynb
     ```
+4. Run the streamlit app :
+    ```bash
     streamlit run app.py
+⚠️ Make sure you are in the project folder before running the command.

-4. Run all cells to reproduce the analysis.
+5. Run all cells to reproduce the analysis.

  📩 Contact